vinceskahan/v5wiki/Transfer-from-MySQL-to-sqlite.md

 `inTempBatteryStatus` REAL);
 ~~~~~~

-Then restore using sqlite3 (which you may have to install first)
+Then restore using `sqlite3` (which you may have to install first)

     $ sqlite3 weewx.sdb < weewx.sql

-Put the resultant sqlite3 file, weewx.sdb, wherever your installation method requires.
+Put the resultant sqlite3 file, `weewx.sdb`, wherever your installation method requires.

 ***************
 Using transfer_db.py
 -------------

-For the second method, download the program transfer_db.py from the code repository on SourceForge:
+For the second method, download the program `transfer_db.py` from the code repository on GitHub:

-    $ wget -O transfer_db.py http://sourceforge.net/p/weewx/code/HEAD/tree/trunk/experimental/transfer_db.py?format=raw
+    $ wget -O transfer_db.py https://raw.githubusercontent.com/weewx/weewx/master/experimental/transfer_db.py

 Open up the file in a text editor.
 At the top, you'll see Python dictionaries controlling the source and destination databases.
 The default setup is to transfer from sqlite to MySQL, so you'll want to swap the two dictionaries to go the other direction.
 When you're done, they'll look like this:

 ~~~~~~
 new_archive_dict = {'driver'        : 'weedb.sqlite',